Associate Vice Chancellor for Research and Chief Research Officer

 Currently pursuing a graduate degree in Information Systems at CU Denver, Haley is committed to staying at the forefront of her field.
 Originally from Seoul, South Korea, she moved to the US in 2017 to pursue her academic and professional goals.
 She got her bachelor’s degree in Computer Information System at Metropolitan State University of Denver.
 In her free time, Haley expresses her creativity through crafting and candle-making, and enjoys exploring Colorado's natural beauty and outdoor activities.
 She is always seeking ways to expand her skill set and improve her work.

 Stefan Reiss, a technical project and business analytics professional, brings over 15 years of experience within higher education sponsored research.
-As a senior research development analyst, he supports the strategic growth of our world-class research and creative works by helping teams secure extramural funding for high-impact projects.
+As a Director of Research Development, he supports the strategic growth of our world-class research and creative works by helping teams secure extramural funding for high-impact projects.

 Stefan earned his BA from University of Colorado Boulder, his MA from Stanford University, and has enjoyed extended educational experiences in both Bolivia and Spain.
 He is actively certified through the Research Administrators Certification Council (RACC).